Outlook Bridge

 The Outlook Bridge is a Canadian traffic bridge that spans the South Saskatchewan River near Outlook, Saskatchewan and carries Highway 15.
+There are two bridges at the crossing - the original one, which was built in 1936, and the new one, built in 1998.

-The bridge was built by the Saskatchewan Ministry of Transport at a cost of $11M, officially opened on October 8, 1998 by Judy Bradley.
+The new bridge was built by the Saskatchewan Ministry of Transport at a cost of $11M, officially opened on October 8, 1998 by Judy Bradley.

+The old bridge, nicknamed the "Big Orange Bridge" (BOB), was built in 1936.
+It was closed in 1998 with the opening of the new bridge.
+In 2012 it was converted into a pedestrian bridge.